dxdxdt/proone/doc/htbt.md

 ## Protocol Error
 The protocol error is reported using a Status message.
 The status code PROTO_ERR is used.
-If the error is encountered in mid-session, the message id for the session is used for the Status mesage.
+If the error is encountered in mid-session, the message id for the session is used for the Status message.
 Otherwise, the special message id 0x7FFF is used.

 A protocol error is raised when